 Magento SEO doesn’t have to be complicated.
 Simply implement these SEO tips one by one and watch as your Magento online store shoots to the first page of the search engine rankings.

-If you’re ready to take your SEO seriously, but don’t want to head in the wrong direction – get your quick video audit today and learn what’s the 80/20 of your SEO optimization!
+If you’re ready to take your SEO seriously, but don’t want to head in the wrong direction – get your quick ecommerce SEO audit today and learn what’s the 80/20 of your SEO optimization!